 The Museo Nacional del Prado, also known as El Prado or the Prado, is Spain's most significant national art museum.
 Mentioned in the same breath as the Louvre in Paris and the Met in New York City, the Prado attracts more than 2.8 million visitors per year.

-The Prado is most massive collection of Renaissance and Baroque masterpieces.
-Primarily collected by the Spanish monarchs of the 16th and 17th century, the Prado's collection centers on some of the world's most celebrated painters.
-Francisco Goya, Hieronymus Bosch, Titan, El Greco, Peter Paul Rubens, and Diego Velazquez are all represented at the peak of their talent.
+The Prado is home to some of the world’s most valuable and important Renaissance and Baroque masterpieces.
+Primarily collected by the Spanish monarchs of the 16th and 17th century, the Prado's features celebrated painters, Francisco Goya, Hieronymus Bosch, Titan, El Greco, Peter Paul Rubens, and Diego Velazquez are all represented at the peak of their talent.
 Arguably, the Prado's most famous painting is Diego Velazquez's Las Meninas.

 One of the world's top museums, the Prado is to Madrid what the Louvre is to Paris: an iconic city landmark and that merits a visit by every traveler who visits the city.